What is B2B sales, and what strategies can you use to maximize your success?

 • Higher average order values (AOV): B2B customers buy in large quantities rather than single units, drastically boosting your AOV and revenue.

 • Customer loyalty: B2B customers boast high customer lifetime values.
 They make consistent purchases and refer your brand to others.
-Sales professionals surveyed by Hubspot in their State of Sales report revealed that 33% of their high-quality leads came from referrals from existing customers.
+Sales professionals surveyed by HubSpot in their State of Sales report revealed that 33% of their high-quality leads came from referrals from existing customers.

 • Reliable revenue: Because B2B buyers aren’t as fickle as B2C buyers, you can rely on them to make regular orders, generating predictable revenue.